The Denmark-Sweden Football Rivalry over the Years

-Denmark and Sweden would play twice within four months: on June 6, 2009 at Sweden and on Oct.
-10, 2009 at Denmark.
+Denmark and Sweden would play twice within four months: on June 6, 2009, in Sweden and on Oct.
+10, 2009, in Denmark.
 A lot changed, but since September 2006, Sweden ranked better in the FIFA Rankings than Denmark.
 However, Denmark was making a quick ascendancy in 2008.
-Before travelling to Sweden, Denmark had already been one of the surprises in qualifying after pulling off an impressive upset in Portugal.
+Before traveling to Sweden, Denmark had already been one of the surprises in qualifying after pulling off an impressive upset in Portugal.

-Denmark looked to pull a victory in Sweden; it would have its first test of the match when defender Simon Kjær, debuting for Denmark in the game, conceded a penalty kick for a foul on Olof Mellberg.
+Denmark looked to pull a victory in Sweden.
+I would have its first test of the match when defender Simon Kjær, debuting for Denmark in the game, conceded a penalty kick for a foul on Olof Mellberg.
 Thomas Sørensen stopped Kim Källström's ensuing penalty shot.
 Minutes later, Thomas Kahlenburg capitalized on a Swedish blunder and scored from close range.

 There was only one goal in the game, but it proved to put Denmark on the precipice of its first major tournament in six years.
 When the teams met again, one goal also decided the game in a match contested between the two nations at Parken Stadium.
-The only goal of the match came in the 79th minute.
+The only goal of the game came in the 79th minute.
 He had received his first call-up for Denmark earlier in 2009; Jakob Poulsen launched a 25-meter shot put Sweden on the brink of an eventual elimination.

 After the 2010 World Cup, Denmark won the next two meetings, including a 2-0 victory on Nov.
-11, 2011, with Nicklas Bendtner and Michael Krohn-Dehli each scoring in that contest.
+11, 2011, with Nicklas Bendtner and Michael Krohn-Dehli, each scoring in that contest.
 Agger scored again as it was the lone goal when the nations met in 2014.
-Now with the two countries meeting, Denmark and Sweden has seen a century of matches goes from the pride of Scandinavia to heights unimaginable.

 - Sweden national football team: record v Denmark